 - Project trips last from around ten days to three weeks.
 Project work is usually half of the total trip, and consists of nonessential labor that is done in tandem with, and under the discretion of, our partners.
 This ensures the long-term success of our projects are not volunteer dependent and can instead be locally-sustained.

 - We use project funds to hire as many local laborers as possible – and ensure they receive fair wages – so that we are putting money back into local economies.

 - Post-project travel is tailored to the interests and budgets of our volunteers.
 We provide a selection of eco-friendly/responsible travel options per trip to create a meaningful and ethical travel experience.

-We believe in our partners, and invest in them: in their competencies, and their capacities to make a difference for their community members.
+We believe in our partners and invest in them: in their competencies, and their capacities to make a difference for their community members.
 We know what underrepresented communities want most are tools, resources, and opportunities to build healthy solutions for themselves.
 We know that, as a sector, we need to be better about providing those things if we truly want an equitable world.
 With WECO, we support people on the frontline who are working in their communities, through project work and also through post-project travel.
 We shop in local markets and women’s cooperatives, support community-led tourist activities, stay in locally-run hotels or hostels, and buy eco-friendly, handmade products that provide economic opportunities for people who live in the countries we visit.
 Our approach to problem-solving in the industry is to redefine voluntourism in a healthy way.
-We strive to take a good idea that historically has varied in ethics and practice, and instead create a new, productive representation of it.
+We strive to take a good idea that historically has varied in ethics and practice, and instead continue to design a productive representation of it.
 As a global nonprofit, our primary focus is encouraging and supporting sustainable community work as defined by the needs of communities we visit.
-This is a core value of our trips, and our own version of voluntourism.
+This is a core value of our trips and our own version of voluntourism.